 Most employers carry out background checks before they hire individuals, and when they bring those workers onboard, they expect them to maintain a clean record.
 Furthermore, some countries bar individuals with certain criminal convictions from entering their shores.
 This has implications for both leisure travel and educational opportunities.

 If you’re facing drug trafficking charges in Canada, you need to do everything you can to beat them.
-This starts with contacting a criminal defence lawyer.
+This starts with contacting a drug case lawyer.
 If you want to learn more about how to beat drug trafficking charges in Canada, you need to keep reading.

 What Happens After You Get Charged With Canadian Criminal Code Drug Offenses